SCIENCE EPISODE

 How does it work?
 Chewing activates digestive processes and increases the amount of GLP-1 released, prolonging satiety. (read study)

-• Drink Yerba Maté: this herbal tea, popular in South America, has been shown to stimulate GLP-1 release naturally, helping to reduce appetite and regulate glucose levels.
+• Drink Yerba Maté: this herbal tea, popular in South America, has been shown to stimulate GLP-1 release naturally, helping to reduce appetite and regulate glucose levels. (ready study)

 • Eat more protein: high-protein meals, especially those including lean meats, eggs, and dairy, can stimulate GLP-1 release more effectively than carbs.
 How does it work?
 Protein not only promotes satiety through GLP-1 but also enhances other hunger-regulating hormones like PYY. (read study)